Maleric view of the chateau!

 2014 Haut Bailly 95+p

 Tasted three times - last time in October 2017.
 Consistent notes.
 66% C. Sauvignon + 34% Merlot, harvest between 24th September and 15 October.
-Cool vintage in every sense.
-Very stylish wine with great complexity and structure, No holes on the mid-palate, and remarkable acidity and minerality.
-Long fruity aftertaste.
+It's a cool vintage in every sense.
+It's a very stylish wine with great complexity and structure.
+The mid-palate has no holes, and it has remarkable acidity and minerality.
+Long, fruity aftertaste.
 I will keep it for many years to come.
 So truly classic Bordeaux wine!

 2013 Haut Bailly 91p